 Procedure for dealing with hedge disputes

-The height to which it will be appropriate to reduce a specific hedge will depend on the circumstances of each case, and MVDC does not have powers to require that hedges be lowered to less than two metres in height, or indeed to half their height.
-The method of calculating the minimum hedge height can be viewed by using the High Hedge Calculator (see 'Internet Links').
+The height to which it will be appropriate to reduce a specific hedge will depend on the circumstances of each case, and we do not have powers to require that hedges be lowered to less than two metres in height, or indeed to half their height.

 Appeals against a decision

-If you would like to report a tree or vegetation issue, for example, an overgrown hedge or tree, which is causing a problem for pedestrians or road users, please visit the Surrey County Council website (see 'Internet Links').
+Report a tree or vegetation issue to Surrey County Council, for example, an overgrown hedge or tree, which is causing a problem for pedestrians or road users.